How to prepare to a Zoom virtual presentation: quick tutorial and recommendations

-Many users see virtual presentations as tortures.
-Your audience is already so tired of video calls, you can hardly see them, everybody’s on the mute, and everybody just waves in a sad silence at the presentation end.
+Virtual presentations might be torture.
+Yes, the audience is already tired of video calls: you can hardly see them, everybody’s on mute, and everybody waves in sad silence, waiting till the Zoom online presentation is over.

-But it’s the new reality where virtual powerpoint presentations are necessary to organize teams, present the company to new clients, give pitches to new investors, etc. To win this race, you should master the Zoom presentation if it belongs to your duties.
+In the new reality, virtual PowerPoint presentations are necessary to organize teams, present the company to new clients, give pitches to new investors, etc. To win this race, you should master the Zoom presentation development if it belongs to your duties.
 If you lack time, it’s always better to contact a professional presentation design service to concentrate on more specialized tasks.

-In this material, we want to encourage you, explain virtual presentations peculiarities, and give tips for presenting on Zoom successfully.
+In this material, we encourage you, explain virtual presentation peculiarities, and give tips for presenting on Zoom successfully.

 How to Present a PowerPoint on Zoom?

-Speaking to the truth, people have low expectations regarding online presentations.
-We say it to encourage you because it means there is a large window of opportunity to shine in the online presentation world.
+Speaking the truth, people have low expectations regarding online presentations.
+It is to encourage you because it means there is a large window of opportunity to shine in the online presentation world.
 Indeed, it is easier to impress people who expect little.
-Therefore, presenting Google slides on Zoom can both become your favorite activity and provoke a great space for procrastination.
+Therefore, presenting Google slides on Zoom can even become your favorite activity.

 Be Confident in Your Speaking

-When you can bring confidence and energy to your presentation, it’s half of the battle.
-To win it, you should speak with enthusiasm, so choose a topic that drives you.
-Dry topics exist, but always try to choose or transform them into something engaging, thrilling, or even provocative, giving 110% of your energy to it.
+When you can bring confidence and energy to your Zoom virtual presentation, it’s half the battle.
+To win it, you should speak enthusiastically, so choose a topic that drives you.
+Dry topics will exist but always try to select or transform them into something engaging, thrilling, or provocative, giving 110% of your energy.

-PRO TIP: using hand gestures to communicate will help move around all extra energy coming from nerves.
-Also, name your nerves to the audience in an unalarming way.
+PRO TIP: using hand gestures to communicate will help move around all extra energy from nerves.
+Also, acknowledge your nerves to the audience in an unalarming way.
 When you name a feeling, it loses control over you.

 Preparing Before Presenting